ashokLaishram/static/README.md

 ---

 ### **4️⃣ Use a Simple Local Server (For Large Videos)**
-If `video.mp4` is large, your colleague can:
+If `video.mov` is large, your colleague can:
 1. Clone the repo
 2. Run this in their project folder (Windows Command Prompt or PowerShell):
    ```sh